dattebayorob/Materia-Manjaro-Dark/README.md

 ## Known issues

-- Old version qBittorrent (~3.3.1) not used 22px icon size on toolbar (icons will be blurred, update to fresh version for solve this)

 - On some propietary video drivers Aurorae have wrong rendering by default with Materia theme.
 For fix that use this config on ~/.Xresources:

 ```